What Fall Protection is Required When Working on a Scaffold

 A vertical standard is more specific, it applies to a particular industry, application, condition, or practice; like 29 CFR 1926 Subpart L: Scaffolding.
 This means that it is more specific.
 It is important to note that issues addressed in a vertical standard always override the same issue addressed in a horizontal standard.

 The Fall Protection Height Regulation for Scaffold

 For example, Subpart M (horizontal) tells us that, in construction, you must have fall protection beginning at 6 feet [29 CFR 1926.501(b)(1)].
 However, subpart L (vertical) rejects this and instead says that when you’re using scaffolding, it’s 10 feet [29 CFR 1926.451(g)(1)].
 So, which one is correct?

 Why does OSHA allow for falls of up to 10 feet on scaffolding when most other situations require protection at 6 feet?
 Do we fall more gently from scaffolding than we do from any other elevated surface?
 Of course not.
 The simplest answer is that one section of scaffolding is often more than 6 feet tall.
 The regulation in Subpart M, the horizontal, would require a worker on a single scaffold bay to have fall protection.
 You might ask why it’s okay to have no fall protection on a single scaffold bay?
 Well, it was deemed to be an undue burden on masons and other trade professions that frequently use scaffolding, so the height restriction was raised.

 Now, we understand when fall protection is required, but how do we achieve compliance once we pass the ten-foot mark?

 Achieving Fall Protection Compliance on a Scaffold

-Like most other fall hazards, you’re looking at one of two solutions: guardrails or tying-off.
+Like most other fall hazards, you’re looking at one of two solutions: roof guardrails or tying-off with an anchor point.
 Most companies opt for safety railing because they’re easy to install and are a form of passive protection, or protection that requires no interaction to work.
 The problem is, many don’t get the rails right.
 Scaffolding rules are complex, which is why OSHA requires they be erected under the supervision of a Competent Person (somebody with both the knowledge to recognize a hazard and the authority to correct it).